MicrosoftDocs/learn/learn-pr/azure/performing-exploratory-data-analysis-with-azure-databricks/includes/1-introduction.md

 Exploratory Data Analysis (EDA) is the process of analyzing a data set to find out any obvious anomalies and missing information.
-The primary purpose of EDA is to get a generic view of the data set without any preconcieved assumptions.
+The primary purpose of EDA is to get a generic view of the data set without any preconceived assumptions.

-The main focus of performing EDA is to get the following information in a data set:
+The main focus of EDA is to get the following information in a data set:

 - Generic understanding of the data and its structure
 - Missing or incomplete information